vignesh61f1/todo-app/README.markdown

 # Todo App

-A simple and intuitive Todo application built with React Native.
+A simple Todo application built with React Native.
 This app allows users to create, manage, and track their tasks on the go.

 ## Features